 Personal.
 Staff members are available for you to talk to about personal concerns or problems and to provide referral information.
-Students should see the Student Attendance Manager/Counselor at the main campus, the Director and Student Services Assistant at the Lewistown location, or the Director at the Altoona location.
+Students should see an Academic Affairs Officer at the main campus, the Director or Student Services Assistant at the Lewistown location, or the Director at the Altoona location.